OpenSourceEconomics/ose-course-data-science/README.md

 **Key Reference**

-* Winship, C., & Morgan, S. L. (2007). [*Counterfactuals and causal inference: Methods and principles for social research (Analytical methods for social research)*](https://www.amazon.com/Counterfactuals-Causal-Inference-Principles-Analytical/dp/1107694167/ref=dp_ob_title_bk).
+* Winship, C., & Morgan, S. L. (2014). [*Counterfactuals and causal inference: Methods and principles for social research (Analytical methods for social research)* (2nd ed.)](https://www.amazon.com/Counterfactuals-Causal-Inference-Principles-Analytical/dp/1107694167/ref=dp_ob_title_bk).
 Cambridge, England: Cambridge University Press.

 Please use the table of content to navigate the rest of the material.